Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   :class-card: sd-mx-4 sd-text-muted sd-font-italic sd-rounded-3
   :class-body: sd-py-2

-  Any astronomer worth their salt knows Pandemonium is one of the most potent sources of magic in the Corporeum, but harnessing its mutinous chaos without grave error is another matter of miracle-making entirely.
+  Any astronomer worth their salt regards Pandemonium as one of the most potent sources of magic in the Corporeum, but harnessing latent chaos without grave error is another matter of miracle-making entirely.

 .. tab-set::

   .. tab-item:: Rank 1

-    | **Ley Lines**
+    | **Sacred Geometry**
-    | As a focus action, TBD TBD TBD TBD
+    | As a focus action costing 1 Stamina and 1 Anima, you may etch a ritual shape into the square beneath you.
+For larger characters, these *ley lines* encompass squares equal to your body size, and only function when standing within all of them.
+Your ley lines are unique to you and cannot be used by others; furthermore, you may only have one set of ley lines at a time.
+    | While standing within your ley lines, you may choose to cast any spell as a focus action instead.
+When the focus resolves and the spell is cast, roll a number of dice equal to your ranks in the path used to cast the spell.
+You restore Anima equal to the successes of this roll, capped at the original cost of the spell.

   .. tab-item:: Rank 2

-    | **Mind Made Manifest**
+    | **Mind Bloom**
     | When you make an opposed Insight check either as part of a spell or ability, or to resist a spell or ability, you may dedicate Anima to that check as bonus dice.
+This does not include traditional attack rolls.
-While standing within your Ley Lines, one bonus die is granted for free.
+    | While standing within your ley lines, one bonus die is granted for free.

+  .. tab-item:: Rank 3

+    | **Astral Projection**
+    | When you cast an area of effect spell that would originate from your square, you may instead have it originate from anywhere within its ordinary range.
+Spells cast this way retain the same direction and range with which they were cast originally.
+    | While standing within your ley lines, if you cast a spell of 4 difficulty or greater, you receive 1 difficulty in free modification for that spell.
     |
-    | **Natural Selection**
-    | When you successfully damage at least one creature with a spell, you gain 1 Anima.

-  .. tab-item:: Rank 3

     | **Chimeric Spells**
     | When attuning spells, you may splice two spells together into one, combining their difficulty.
 The second spell's effect is additionally carried by the first, in a way arbitrated by the GM if needed.
 If the first spell has an AoE, the total difficulty increases by 1.
 The second spell's path is considered the first spell's path, but the spliced spell's path difficulty cap is limited by the lower of the two.
 Two AoE spells cannot be spliced together.
-    |
-    | **Astral Projection**
-    | When you cast an area of effect spell that would originate from your square, you may instead have it originate from anywhere within its ordinary range.
-Spells cast this way retain the same direction and range with which they were cast originally.

 --------